cado-security/product-help/docs/cado/deploy/aws/iam/aws-kms.md

 ## Cross-Region Support

-When performing cross-region acquisitions, ensure that the relevant policy statements apply to the region where your Cado platform is located.
+When performing cross-region acquisitions, ensure that the relevant policy statements apply to the region where your platform is located.
 Check that the policy `Conditions` do not block the platform's access.

 ## Cross-Account Using Customer Managed Keys